Many of the items below have been sent in by readers over the years.

 Avoid chasing rabbits around the house.
 The best way to catch a rabbit is to trick them with a treat.
 Then get a hold of them as gently as possible.
 Rabbits of course, think you are trying to kill them.
 Stroke them and talk with love.

 Another way is to catch them at the same time every day so they will expect it...rabbits will respect it (see "Tradition'").
 Another way is to trick them by blocking off one of their exits and act fast.
-I cover them with my whole body and then settle them down for a few minutes.
+Cover them with your whole body and then settle them down for a few minutes.
 After they are calm, pick them up firmly.
 It is helpful to have two people in a situation like this.

 When a female jumps and kicks in the air it means that she is sexually ready.
 We have seen an average height of 1 feet 2 inches.
 I don't think jumping always has to do with sex.
 Sometimes it's just jumping for joy.

 Most rabbits will stay within a short fence most of the time...or after they get older.
-I find a fence I can easily step over is usually high enough.
+A fence I can easily step over is usually high enough.

 How do you tell the sex of your bunny?